Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

-# DevLoom - Code Formatter and Converter
+# DevLoom - The All-in-One Code Formatter, Converter and Previewer

-DevLoom is a comprehensive tool built with Next.js and Electron.
-It provides functionalities to format HTML, CSS, JavaScript, and JSON code, as well as conversion tools for a number of code types.
+DevLoom is your hub for multi-language code formatting, conversion, and previewing.
+Perfect and convert code from HTML, CSS, JavaScript, JSON, YAML, and more.
+Elevate your coding experience with our powerful yet simple tool.

 ## See it in action at [devloom.net](https://devloom.net)